 Reserve Risk is not material for MICL because MICL's loss reserves are very short tailed with over 90% of claims being paid within a year.
 MBI business is short tail with claims being made during the policy term or shortly after expiration and loss emergence patterns are quickly established.
-The average period on risk in the UK for policies written in 2022 was 13 months (2021: 12 months).
+The average period on risk in the UK for policies written in 2023 was 13 months (2022: 13 months).

-C.1.2.2 Guaranteed Asset Protection
+C.1.1.2 Guaranteed Asset Protection

-GAP represented approximately 9% of Gross Written Premium in 2022 (2021: 8%).
+GAP represented approximately 8% of Gross Written Premium in 2023 (2022: 9%).
 It is currently only underwritten in the UK and all of the business is administered by MICL's sister company, Car Care Plan Limited (CCPL).
 MICL has access to all transactional data in a timely manner.
-GWP increased in 2022 by £3.4m (2021: £3.5m decrease) to £14.0m (2021: £10.6m).
-This increase relates to the easing of the UK lockdowns and improvements in supply chain issues that had impacted new vehicle sales during 2021.
-The 2022 calendar year produced an underwriting profit due to a combination of factors, the most significant of which were the high residual values on used vehicles, but also as a result of rating actions taken in 2018 and 2019 in particular.
-The average period on risk in 2022 was 37 months (2021: 38 months).
+GWP increased in 2023 by £0.2m (2022: £3.4m increase) to £14.2m (2022: £14.0m).
+This increase relates to the easing of the UK lockdowns and improvements in supply chain issues that had impacted new vehicle sales during prior years.
+The 2023 calendar year produced an underwriting profit due to a combination of factors, the most significant of which were the high residual values on used vehicles, but also as a result of rating actions taken in 2018 and 2019.
+The average period on risk in 2023 was 37 months (2022: 37 months).

 The risk characteristics of GAP insurance are low frequency, high (relative) value.
 Severity is higher than warranty but often low compared to motor insurance total loss settlements, and risk premiums are therefore significantly lower than for warranty.
-In 2022 MICL made an underwriting profit on GAP and, aside from the impact of the pandemic, the performance continued to be influenced by a number of key market trends:
+In 2023, MICL made an underwriting profit on GAP and, aside from the impact of the pandemic, the performance continued to be influenced by a number of key market trends: